jveilleux/FarmFreshWeb/farmers-markets.md

 ### Group page with profiles, producer shops and a farmers’ market hub shop

-TheFFW’s high degree of flexibility makes it possible for collectives of enterprise to easily setup, trial and operate a great variety of collaborative sales arrangements.
+The FFW’s high degree of flexibility makes it possible for collectives of enterprise to easily setup, trial and operate a great variety of collaborative sales arrangements.
 Two configurations, are covered below, however if you have questions regarding any other models don’t hesitate to get in touch.

 **Collective online shop, without central coordination by a farmer’s market**